The attachment of adult women to the Italian labour market in the shadow of COVID-19: Female labour market participation during the COVID-19 pandemic

+The non-parametric analysis based on transition probabilities cannot easily handle the strong heterogeneity between the North and South of Italy along several dimensions.
+This is even more severe in our case due to the (relatively small) sample size.
+To circumvent this issue, we use a parametric approach based on a \textit{logit} model, which allows to control for several individual and job characteristics, such as gender, age, sector, education, household size, etc.

+We use the sample of females in the 30-39 age cohort and repeat the same estimation on other subsamples including different age groups and gender.
+The estimation of a logit model using design-based longitudinal weights may create severe numerical issues \citep{train2009discrete}.
+Hence, we run 1000 bootstraps using the longitudinal sample weights to estimate the model's coefficients and their 90\% and 95\% confidence intervals.
-Table \ref{tab:logit} displays the estimated odds-ratios of the probability to remain active on the labour market, conditional on being active the quarter before given a set of explanatory variables.
-In particular, the odds-ratio represents the ratio between the probability that the event will occur with respect to the probability the event will not occur, conditioned to a given explanatory variable; hence, an odds-ratio grater than one implies an increased occurrence of the event, while an odds-ratio lower than one implies a decreased occurrence of the event with respect to a given explanatory variable.
-The reference category includes Italian individuals with a tertiary level of education living in the South in a household with less than two people.

-The full regression with all the variables included is reported in Table \ref{apptab:logit} in Appendix \ref{app:logit}.
-Immigrants, both from EU and non-EU countries, are more likely to exit the labour market than Italian citizens across all four categories.
+Table \ref{tab:logit3039femalepart} displays the estimated odds-ratios of the probability to remain active on the labour market, conditional on being active the quarter before, given a set of explanatory variables for the subsample of females in the 30-39 age cohort.\footnote{The odds-ratio represents the ratio between the probability that the event will occur with respect to the probability the event will not occur, conditioned to a given explanatory variable; hence, an odds-ratio grater than one implies an increased occurrence of the event, while an odds-ratio lower than one implies a decreased occurrence of the event with respect to a given explanatory variable.} The reference category includes all individuals with a tertiary level of education living in the South in a household with less than two people working in the agriculture sector.\footnote{The full regression with all the variables included is reported in Table \ref{apptab:logit3039femalepart} in Appendix \ref{app:logit}.}

+Independently on the pandemic, the probability to remain active is on average higher for workers in all sectors, compared to agriculture, which is our baseline.
+However, the coefficients vary widely across sectors, ranging from 1.4 for hotels and restaurant, to 5.1 for public administration.
 Not surprisingly, primary and secondary educated individuals show a lower likelihood to persist in the active state, compared to tertiary educated individuals.
-The geographical location is important: living in the North and Center increases the likelihood to remain active, compared to living in the South, and the effect is much stronger for males than females.
-Finally, among females in both age groups, living in a household with more than two people significantly decreases the probability to remain active on the labour market.
-We also find evidence of seasonality, which means in quarter III among both the 30-39 and 40-49 age cohorts, for males, an increased persistence in the active state, while for females, a significant decrease in the probability to remain active.
+The geographical location is important: living in the North increases the likelihood to remain active, compared to living in the South.
+Appendix \ref{app:logit} shows that the same applies for 30-39 years old males and for both females and males in the 40-49 age group.
+These results point to a higher efficiency of the labour market in the North, likely due to its structural and institutional settings.